Ultimate Hawaii: Service, Adventure and Discovery

 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family run hotels where we establish personal relationships with the owners.

-In Maui we stay at a beautiful hotel right across from the beach in sunny Kihei.
+In Maui we stay at a comfortable condo right across from the beach in sunny Kihei.
 In Oahu we stay at a great hotel right in the center of vibrant Waikiki that is walking distance to all of the shops, restaurants, and best of all, just a few blocks from Waikiki Beach!
-There are swimming pools at both hotels, perfect for cooling off after a fun day spent under the sun.
+In Kauai our hotel is in the charming local town Kapaa, right on the beach.
+There is a boardwalk we can bike along as well as plenty of boutique shops and restaurants to explore.
+On the Big Island we stay at a family owned hotel in Kona.
+The location is right next to a small bay, perfect for swimming and right in the heart of Kona’s many shops.
+There are swimming pools at all four of our hotels, perfect for cooling off after a fun day spent under the sun!

 Do most travelers go by themselves?